-TEA 21 increased equity protections by assuring each state at least a 90.5% return on its collections for the HTF, which were reauthorized through FFY 2005.
-TEA 21 also requires that HTF revenues be spent on transportation-related improvements, rather than allowed to accumulate into large surpluses.
+TEA 21 increased equity protections by assuring each state at least 90.5% of its proportional share of apportioned programs, based on its percentage contribution to HTF receipts, which were reauthorized through FFY 2005.
+TEA 21 also includes a provision known as Revenue Aligned Budget Authority ("RABA") which requires that HTF revenues be spent on transportation-related improvements, rather than allowed to accumulate into large surpluses.
 To this end, TEA 21 set yearly minimum guaranteed funding levels for the authorization period, which are based on annual HTF revenues.
 The first test of this requirement occurred in the Transportation Appropriations Act for FFY 1999, enacted October 21, 1998, which funded the Program for FFY 1999 at \$25.5 billion, consistent with the provisions of TEA 21.

-TEA 21 also provided that interest will no longer accrue on funds in the Highway Account and that as of October 1, 1998 (the start of FFY 1999), the opening balance of the Highway Account of HTF will be set at \$8 billion.
-According to the FHWA Office of Fiscal Services, this amendment reduced the HTF balance by approximately \$7 billion, but will not affect the solvency of the HTF because actual annual funding levels will be based on the previous year's HTF revenues.
+TEA 21 also provided that interest will no longer accrue on funds in the Highway Account and that as of October 1, 1998 (the start of FFY 1999), the opening balance of the Highway Account of HTF would be set at \$8.5 billion.
+According to the FHWA Office of Fiscal Services, this amendment reduced the HTF balance by approximately \$7 billion. but will not affect the solvency of the HTF because actual annual funding levels will be based on the previous year's HTF revenues.